What is Ultrasonic Clean-In-Place (CIP)?

 What fouling substances does USP work on?

 USP effectively mitigates both organic and inorganic fouling.
-USP has been demonstrated in heat exchangers with a sticky polymer type fouling and in applications where hard, brittle mineral scale precipitates and forms on the heat transfer surface.
+USP has been demonstrated in heat exchangers with soft/gel fouling and also in applications where hard, brittle mineral scale precipitates and forms on the heat transfer surface.
+USP cleans both the shell-side and tube-side of heat exchangers.

 Is the ultrasound from USP safe for my equipment?